soyuka/doc/getting-started/api.md

 * a name and a description of the API that will be used in the generated documentation
 * a secret token (choose a long one) for cryptographic features

 Take a look at [the content of the generated directory](https://github.com/dunglas/blog-api).
-You might recognize a [Symfony application directory structure](https://symfony.com/doc/current/quick_tour/the_architecture.html).
+You maybe recognize a [Symfony application directory structure](https://symfony.com/doc/current/quick_tour/the_architecture.html).
 It's fine and intended:
 **the generated skeleton is a perfectly valid Symfony full-stack application** that follows [Symfony Best Practices](https://symfony.com/doc/current/best_practices/index.html).